 Hello.
 Welcome to my website.
 As a children’s rights lawyer turned writer, I’m hoping that this site will be an informative mix of writing, law and anything else remotely connected to both of those things.
 Thanks for taking a look.

-The Who Cares Trust – I’m really looking forward to providing a legal Q and A slot to young people in care via this brilliant charity.
-For details of its work click here
+THE WHO CARES TRUST - Providing a legal Q and A to young people in care via this brilliant charity.
+For details click here

-Schools - Workshops available on law, rights and writing.
-Plus Teachers Materials available in relation to the legal and human rights issues raised in Losing Agir.
+SCHOOLS - Workshops available on law, rights and writing.
+Plus Teachers Materials to support legal issues in Losing Agir.
 For more info please click here

 ‘An inspiring story of how one young person can make a difference.
 A very good book which will not only greatly increase awareness of human rights and legal issues but will bring a tear to your eye.’
 Cherie Booth QC.

 Losing Agir is a story of hope and bravery, spanning borders and cultures.
 Based on true events following the destruction of a mountain village in Turkey, Agir, a 16 year old Kurd, is smuggled into the UK.
 There, he meets Alice, a 15 year old in care.
 As their friendship develops and Agir’s terrible story unfolds, Alice must find a way to free Agir from the clutches of a child smuggling operation.

 Losing Agir was launched at The Law Society, London on 10th December 2012 in recognition of Human Rights Day.